Insurance Coverage & Costs

 Two is that consumer-driven is an imperative.

-The way employers make decisions is based on averages, and its very different
+The way employers make decisions is based on averages, and it’s very different

 from how you as an individual would select your own coverage.
 And so you need